enix/arista-eapi-exporter/README.md

 Also suitable for API response with text value, maybe easier than an `enum` to integrate into a Grafana dashboard, creates one metric of type Gauge, where each possible value is represented by a different integer.
 These text-to-integer mappings are defined in `mapping`.

 To know every possible value of such metric, go to https://www.arista.com/en/support/software-download and look for a file named `CommandApiGuide.pdf` in your version of EOS (or one close to it).
+You may also find the information in the documentation embedded into the eAPI explorer directly on your device.

 A `mapping` metric looks like this:
 ```